JOSM/josm-plugins/pointInfo/README.md

 This plugin shows all available information for clicked point from external database.
 There is only a Czech RUIAN module available at this moment.

+Plugin could be easy extend to show another data source.

 ##Author